thakurmm/popgen/README.md

     Script runtime for Chr22: about 10 minutes.

+    Calls:
+        bin/pythonScripts/split_homologous_chr.py
-    Calls: vcftools plink admixture bin/pythonScripts/split_homologous_chr.py
+        vcftools plink admixture

     The output from the script can be found in the folder pops_data/*_Data/Chr22/

-----Stopped here when editing Readme--------

-4. Run `create_all_admixed_chromosomes.sh`, which executes "create_admixed_chromosomes.py" to parse the output of `split_homologous_chr.py` (which is called as part of the previous step) and create an admixed training set.
-   The script will also run admixture after running the python script.

-    In this script, we will be breaking up the "combined" vcf file from the previous step, into multiple VCF files per population of interest.
+@ToDo: The pops_data/*_Data/Chr*/tmp/ needs to be cleaned up.
+What files can be deleted or renamed?
+The tmp folder files are being used below at this time.

+5. Usage: `bin/pythonScripts/create_admixed_chromosomes.py --chr ${start_chr}  --pops ${pure_pop1} ${pure_pop2} --num_admixed ${num_admixed} --num_anchor ${num_pure}--num_recombinations ${num_recombinations}`

-    This is where we use the list of sampleIds per population created in the 1st step above.
+Parses the output of the previous script (`clean_chr_data_for_local_ancestry_split_new.sh`, which calls `split_homologous_chr.py`) and creates an admixed training set.
+This is where we use the list of sampleIds per population created by write_sample_IDs.py.

-	- Input data:
+    The script expects the following input files to be present.
+    - Following folders must be present: pops_data/admixed  and   pops_data/admixture/bed (@ToDo: to create empty folders in git, make a .keep file in the folder.)
-		- In `SampleIDs/` directory: two lists of sample IDs, one for each training population.
+    - In `SampleIDs/` directory: two lists of sample IDs, one for each training population, created by the write_sample_IDs.py script above. e.g. SampleIDs/CEU_YRI_IDs.txt
-		- In `data/` directory: source of genetic data, e.g. `chr22.phase3.ASW_CEU_YRI.SNPs.homologous.txt`
+    - In `pops_data/*_Data/Chr*/tmp/` directory: source of genetic data, e.g. `chr22.phase3.ASW_CEU_YRI.SNPs.allele.vcf`

+    Script arguments:
+    - `start_chr`: Start chromosome number to be used for processing in the pipeline.
+    - `pure_pop1 AND pure_pop2`: These two variables define the 3 character designation for the two 'pure populations' of interest
+    - `num_admixed`: This variable sets the number of admixed individuals to be generated for use by STRUCTUREPAINTER.
+    - `num_pure`: This variable sets the number of pure individuals to be generated for use by STRUCTUREPAINTER
+    - `num_recombinations`: This variable is the number of recombination ("crossing-over") events used to create the virtual admixed chromosomes

+    Script runtime for Chr22: about 1 minute

-	- Output data:
+    Output data:
     - In `pops_data/admixed/` directory:
         - admixed training set, in two forms:
-				- `CEU_YRI_admixed_40admixed_100pure_ALLELE_vcf.txt`
+            - e.g. `CEU_YRI_admixed_40admixed_100pure_ALLELE_vcf.txt`
-				- `CEU_YRI_admixed_40admixed_100pure_HOMOLOGOUS.vcf`
+            - e.g. `CEU_YRI_admixed_40admixed_100pure_HOMOLOGOUS.vcf`
                 - These have the same column names, but when the allele file has `0`, the homologous vcf has `0|0`, and when the allele file has `1`, the homologous vcf has `1|1`.
         - True ancestry proportions for the admixed training set
                 - e.g. `CEU_YRI_admixed_40admixed_100pure_proportions.txt`
                 - **not** used by STRUCTUREpainter (we only have this information here because of our artificially created training set).
-Used in `plot_admix_results.py` script to see how well ADMIXTURE does in inferring ancestry proportions.
                 - This is included as verification.
 The advantage of STRUCTUREpainter is that pure populations are NOT needed.

-5. Run `generate_test_set.py`.
+6. Usage: `bin/bashScripts/run_plink_and_admixture.sh ${pure_pop1} ${pure_pop2} ${num_admixed} ${num_pure}`

+Runs admixture on the admixed training set.
+OPTIONAL: Use `plot_admix_results.py` script to see how well ADMIXTURE does in inferring ancestry proportions.

+    Script arguments:
+    - `pure_pop1 AND pure_pop2`: These two variables define the 3 character designation for the two 'pure populations' of interest
+    - `num_admixed`: This variable sets the number of admixed individuals to be generated for use by STRUCTUREPAINTER.
+    - `num_pure`: This variable sets the number of pure individuals to be generated for use by STRUCTUREPAINTER

+    Script runtime for Chr22: about 1 minute

-	- Input data:
+    Output data:
+    - in `pops_data/admixture/` directory:
+        - e.g. CEU_YRI_admixed_5admixed_200pure.2.P and CEU_YRI_admixed_5admixed_200pure.2.Q

+7. Usage: `bin/pythonScripts/generate_test_set.py` --chr ${start_chr}  --pops ${pure_pop1} ${pure_pop2} --num_admixed ${num_admixed} --num_recombinations ${num_recombinations}

+This script is similar to create_admixed_chromosomes.py.
+However, this script generates the virtual admixed populations as two tsv (tab separated values) files (see Output data below).

+    The script expects the following input files to be present.
-		- In `SampleIDs/` directory: two lists of sample IDs, one for each of the populations that we want to admix together.
+    - In `SampleIDs/` directory: two lists of sample IDs, one for each training population, created by the write_sample_IDs.py script above. e.g. SampleIDs/CEU_YRI_IDs.txt
-		- In `data/` directory: genetic information (formatted like a VCF) of the individuals referenced by the sample IDs.
+    - In `pops_data/*_Data/Chr*/tmp/` directory: source of genetic data, e.g. `chr22.phase3.ASW_CEU_YRI.SNPs.allele.vcf`

+    Script arguments:
+    - `start_chr`: Start chromosome number to be used for processing in the pipeline.
+    - `pure_pop1 AND pure_pop2`: These two variables define the 3 character designation for the two 'pure populations' of interest
+    - `num_admixed`: This variable sets the number of admixed individuals to be generated for use by STRUCTUREPAINTER.
+    - `num_recombinations`: This variable is the number of recombination ("crossing-over") events used to create the virtual admixed chromosomes

+    Script runtime for Chr22: about 10 seconds

 	- Output data:
     	- In `test_input/` directory (test input to STRUCTUREpainter):
-			- csv containing ancestry information
+    		- csv containing ancestry information e.g. CEU_YRI_5true_population.csv
-			- csv containing genetic information
+    		- csv containing genetic information e.g. CEU_YRI_5test_SNPs_ALLELE_vcf.txt

-6. After you've followed these steps, `test_ancestry.sh` will run STRUCTUREpainter with appropriate parameters.
-    - This calls Test_Local_Ancestry_Inference_ASW_from_3Pops.py
-    - Input Data is hard-coded currently (chr22, CEU+YRI)

-    - Currently, the argument takes an "all_admixture_filename" is being passed the Q file of only chromosome 22 from create_all_admixed_chromosomes.sh.
+8. Usage: bin/pythonScripts/Test_Local_Ancestry_Inference_ASW_from_3Pops.py \
+                       --reference_filename ${admixed_allele_vcf} --all_admix_filename ${all_admixture_Q} --chrom_admix_filename ${chrom_admixture_Q} --test_filename {genetic_info_tsv_file} \
+                       --num_test ${num_test_ids} \
+                       --kmer ${window_size} --num_windows ${num_sliding_windows} --seed {random_seed}

+This is the STRUCTUREPainter script, which processes the data generated previously in the pipeline.
+Run the local ancestry method which selects ancestry informative SNPs, estimates the transition + emission matrices, and iterates through the Hidden Markov Model (HMM).

+    Script arguments:
+    Required Arguments:
+        - `reference_filename` (admixed_allele_vcf) - path to file that contains training set - ALLELE_vcf.txt from pops_data/admixed folder.
+        - `all_admix_filename` (all_admixture_Q) - path to overall admix filename - admixture output .Q file from pops_data/admixture folder.
 This needs to be a combined Q file for all 22 autosomal chromosomes.
-        # @Todo The logic for passing a combined 22 chromsome VCF file to ADMIXTURE needs to happen
-7. `evaluate_inferences.py` will plot the results of STRUCTUREpainter against the true ancestry values for the test set of chromosomes.
-See `evaluate_inferences.sh` for sample parameters.
-The Python script only requires two files, containing true and inferred ancestry, as well as a path for the plot that will be produced and saved.

-#### 2018 TODOs ####
-- Right now the transition matrix is based on population-level ancestry proportions, so the transition matrix is the same for each individual.
-It would probably be more accurate if the transition matrix is calculated for each individual based on that individual's estimated ancestry proportions (estimated using ADMIXTURE).
-Currently, STRUCTUREpainter only expects the results of ADMIXTURE on the training set, not on the evaluation set ("canvas" set?), which means that this is not a trivial change.

-#### Local Ancestry Inference ####
-- Run the local ancestry method which selects ancestry informative SNPs, estimates the transition + emission matrices, and iterates through the Hidden Markov Model (HMM).
+        - `chrom_admix_filename` (chrom_admixture_Q) - path to admix filename for this chromosome - admixture output .Q from pops_data/admixture folder
+        - `test_filename` (genetic_info_tsv_file) - path to file that contains chromosomes for which ancestry should be inferred - ALLELE.vxf.tx tsv from test_input folder
-- Optional input parameters:
+    Optional Arguments:
-	- `--kmer` (int, default = 5): window size to use
+        - `num_test` (num_test_ids)- number of test chromosomes to evaluate (**default == -1 (which means all)**)
+        - `kmer` (window_size) - Window size to use.
+This is also used as the number of sliding windows (**default 5**)
-	- `--num_windows` (int, default = same as kmer): number of ways to split each chromosome into windows.
-If not specified, the value for `kmer` will be used.
+        - `num_windows` (num_sliding_windows) - number of sliding windows to use.
+If not specified, the value for kmer is used (**default 5**)
+                        Number of ways to split each chromosome into windows.
 If specified, should be less than or equal to `kmer`.
-		- Another way to think about what this parameter means: for each SNP, how many calls do you want to make and then average together to determine ancestry? `num_windows` exactly determines this.
+                        Another way to think about what this parameter means: for each SNP, how many calls do you want to make and then average together to determine ancestry? `num_windows` exactly determines this.
-		- Using values other than `kmer` is mostly untested right now.
+                        Using values other than `kmer` is mostly untested right now.
-		- Note that approximately, runtime should scale linearly with each of `kmer` and `num_windows`.
+                        Note that approximately, runtime should scale linearly with each of `kmer` and `num_windows`.
-	- `--seed` (int, default = 0): random seed to use.
-Since the default value is an int (not Python's `None`), results will be exactly the same from run to run.
-Set to `None` for irreproducible results (varying randomly from run to run), or to a different integer value to see a different set of results that will be the same from run to run.
+        - `seed` (random_seed) - Any number to be used to seed the random number generator (**default 0**) Set to `None` for irreproducible results (varying randomly from run to run), or to a different integer value to see a different set of results that will be the same from run to run.

-	- `--num_test` (int, default = -1): Number of test chromosomes (from the supplied test set, detailed below) to paint.
-If -1 (the default value), paints all test chromosomes from the test set.
+    Script runtime for Chr22: about xx minutes

+    - Output data:
+        - The output file is created in the results folder, which will be used by evaluate_inferences.py to generate the ancestry plot.

+    @ToDo Generate the input file arguments within the script using known information (chromsome number and populations) and known directory structure like previous scripts.
+    @Todo The logic for passing a combined 22 chromsome VCF file to ADMIXTURE needs to happen

+9. Usage: `evaluate_inferences.py` --inferences_filename ${STRUCTUREPainter_output) --true_ancestry_filename (ancestry_information_csv) --save_plot_filename (output_png_file)

+Will plot the results of STRUCTUREpainter against the true ancestry values for the test set of chromosomes.

+    Script arguments:
-- Required input parameters:
+        Required Arguments:
-	- `--reference_filename` (string): path to file that contains training set
-	- `--all_admix_filename` (string): path to overall admix filename
-	- `--chrom_admix_filename` (string): path to admix filename for this chromosome
-	- `--test_filename` (string): path to file that contains chromosomes for which ancestry should be inferred

-#### Data Sources ####
-- The file popgen/pops_for_sample_IDs.tsv can be downloaded from http://www.internationalgenome.org/data-portal/sample .
-Select the populations of interest (YRI, CEU and ASW) from the checkboxes, and then select the option to "Download the list" at the top of the page.
-	- Rename the file as pops_for_sample_IDs.tsv
-- The input data files for the vcftools command can be downloaded from http://hgdownload.cse.ucsc.edu/gbdb/hg19/1000Genomes/phase3/ or ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/
-    - As mentioned on this page, the VCF files produced by the final phase of the 1000 Genomes Project (phase 3) are phased (http://www.internationalgenome.org/faq/are-1000-genomes-variant-calls-phased/)
+            - `inferences_filename` (STRUCTUREPainter_output) - Output of StructurePainter from the results/ folder.
+            - `true_ancestry_filename` (ancestry_information_csv) - csv containing true ancestry information from the test_input folder e.g. CEU_YRI_5true_population.csv.
+        Optional Arguments:
+            - `save_plot_filename` (output_png_file) - name to use for plot that will be generated (if not specified, plot will be shown instead of saved).

+        ----Stopped here when editing Readme--------

 #### Example running individual scripts ####
     - example usage `python ./bin/pythonScripts/write_sample_IDs.py SampleIDs/igsr_samples.tsv ASW CEU YRI`